-RVs are a serious investment from the get go, with the average RVer dropping anywhere from several thousand dollars to a few hundred thousand dollars to hit the road and travel where others never go.
+RVs are a serious investment from the start.
+The average RVer drops anywhere from several thousand dollars to a few hundred thousand dollars to hit the road and travel where others never go.
 We take these RVs to everyday parks and campgrounds to relax and enjoy the sights and amenities.
-Like anything else, there are RVers who step up their game, dropping much more to get the RV of their dreams and travel in luxury.
+Like anything else, some RVers step up their game, dropping much more to get the RV of their dreams and travel in luxury.

 Where do these people take their RVs?
 While some may be content with a mom and pop RV park, others like to match their park with their ride at ultra-luxurious RV parks, and that’s what we want to explore today.
 Let’s get a glimpse at high-end RV parks, often known as RV resorts.